Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 \subsection{Future directions of work}

-Besides regarding this paper as a case-study of the birational geometry of moduli spaces of curves, we are looking forwards to explore its consequences in Gromov-Witten theory.
-We set up some questions we would like to come back to in future work. \begin{enumerate}[leftmargin=.7cm] \item Resolve the indeterminacy of the rational map $\oM_{2,n}^{(m_1)}\dashrightarrow\oM_{2,n}^{(m_2)}$, and study the intersection theory of these spaces; we expect the construction to rely on a semistable compactification of the crimping spaces of the genus two singularities, as in \cite[\S 1.10]{vdW} and \cite{SMY3}.
-The study of the Picard group and the projectivity of the coarse moduli space will firmly site this work in the context of the Hassett-Keel program, as in \cite{SMY2}.
+Besides regarding this paper as a case-study of the birational geometry of moduli spaces of curves, it also has some nontrivial applications to Gromov-Witten theory.
+We set up some questions we would like to come back to in future work. \begin{enumerate}[leftmargin=.7cm] \item The indeterminacy of the rational map $\oM_{2,n}^{(m_1)}\dashrightarrow\oM_{2,n}^{(m_2)}$ can be resolved modularly: a space dominating all the $\oM_{2,n}^{(m)}$ can be obtained as a logarithmic modification (as in \cite{RSPW1}) of the space of \emph{admissible covers} (of degree two, with rational target and six ramification points).
+We shall describe this construction in more details in a forthcoming paper.
+We wonder whether the models constructed here correspond to the trace of the minimal model program on a two-dimensional slice of the cone of pseudo-effective divisors, as in \cite{SMY2}.

-More generally, a question outstanding to our knowledge is whether the whole program fits in the framework of stability developed in \cite{DHLinstability}.
+Recently, S. Bozlee, B. Kuo, and A. Neff have classified all the compactifications of $\pazocal{M}_{1,n}$ in the stack of Gorenstein curves with distinct markings \cite{BKN} - it turns out that there are many more than envisioned by Smyth, although the numerosity arises more from combinatorial than geometric complications.
+The techniques developed in \cite{BC} suggest that more birational models of $\pazocal M_{2,n}$ could be constructed by allowing non-reduced Gorenstein curves as well.
+It would be interesting if all compactifications of $\pazocal{M}_{2,n}$ could be classified by a mixture of our techniques.
+More generally, we could ask the same question about the moduli space of hyperelliptic curves, although it is known not to be a Mori dream space \cite{BarrosMullane}.